th2-net/th2-infra-operator/README.md

   rabbitMQ: rabbit-mq-config-map
   # RabbitMQ server connectivity ConfigMap

+k8sUrl: kubernetes-address
+# address for kubernetes cluster.
+# this will be used as host in gRPC config for boxes that are running in node network or externally

 schemaSecrets:
 # this section contains secret names that are mounted in the boxes